mattgorb/titan-takehome/README.md

 - **Better curation.** Replace the keyword filter with LLM-as-judge scoring on domain specificity, factuality, specificity-vs-fluff, refusal calibration, and audience fit; near-dup cluster and keep top-k.
 Build the eval set the same way, balanced across finance subdomains.
 - **RL instead of SFT.** SFT mimics tokens; it doesn't optimize for correctness or refusal.
 Move to DPO (needs preference pairs) or GRPO (needs a reward signal) — both blocked here by the absence of labels.
-- **Use CME-GRPO to unblock the labels problem.** My recent paper (_Label-Free Reinforcement Learning via Cross-Model Entropy_, `cme_grpo_neurips.pdf`) uses a stronger verifier model's per-token likelihood as the GRPO reward — no ground truth, no preference data.
+- **Use CME-GRPO to unblock the labels problem.** My recent paper (_Label-Free Reinforcement Learning via Cross-Model Entropy_) uses a stronger verifier model's per-token likelihood as the GRPO reward — no ground truth, no preference data.
 Concretely: prompt-only training set, cross-family verifier, swap [train.py](src/titan/train.py)'s SFT loss for CME-GRPO on the same LoRA adapter.
 Expect the 100% fabrication rate to drop sharply since confident-but-wrong answers receive low verifier likelihood.

 ## Implementation status